ICIJ/datashare-python/docs/learn/run-worker.md

 ```
 !!! note
     The above code assumes that an AMQP [broker](./concepts-advanced.md#broker) is running on the default host and ports.
-    Check out the [broker config guide](../guides/broker-config) to make sure your worker can correctly connect to it.
+    Check out the [worker config guide](../guides/config/worker-config.md) to make sure your worker can correctly connect to it.

 Let's break this down a bit
 ```bash